Jiamingz1996/GNNFPA/README.md

 **Dataset Source**

 > All datasets are downloaded from package torch_geometric and saved as series of .pt file without any preprocess procedure.
-You can download the zipped dataset from release page of this repo and extract them to "./datasets" folder.
+You can download the zipped dataset from release page of [torch_geometric](https://github.com/GitEventhandler/pytorch_geometric/tree/master/torch_geometric) and extract them to "./datasets" folder.

 **Citation**